projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 title: Upgrading Calico for Kubernetes
 ---

-This document covers upgrading the Calico components in a Kubernetes deployment.
-This upgrade procedure is supported for Calico v1.6+.
+This document covers upgrading the {{site.prodname}} components in a Kubernetes deployment.
+This upgrade procedure is supported for {{site.prodname}} v1.6+.

-It is possible to upgrade the Calico components on a single node without affecting connectivity or network policy for any existing pods.
+It is possible to upgrade the {{site.prodname}} components on a single node without affecting connectivity or network policy for any existing pods.
 However, it is recommended that you do not deploy new pods to a node that is being upgraded.